 4. Defining transfer of ownership

-This section clarifies when and how ownership of the goods transfers from the seller to the buyer.
-Key aspects include:
+This section clarifies when and how ownership of the goods transfers from seller to buyer, including the specific date or event that triggers ownership transfer and any conditions that must be met before it, such as full payment.

 5. Specifying delivery terms